A secondary service-connected disability is a condition that is caused or worsened by a service-connected disability.

-Sometimes, a service-connected condition aggravates another condition which you already had.
+Sometimes, a service-connected condition aggravates another condition that you already had.

-For example, if you have hypertension, and it becomes aggravated by your service-connected diabetes, you can file a claim to get service-connected for your hypertension even if your diabetes didn’t “cause” hypertension to develop.
+For example, if you have hypertension and it becomes aggravated by your service-connected diabetes, you can generally file a claim to get service-connected benefits.

 Showing the Progression of Your Secondary Service-Connected Disability

-To establish the relationship between your service-connected condition and the secondary condition, the VA will need:
+To establish the relationship between your service-connected condition and the secondary condition, VA will need:

-- Evidence of the diagnosis of your secondary condition, and
+- Evidence of the diagnosis of your secondary condition

 - Medical nexus evidence linking your primary condition to the secondary condition.
-This evidence must provide an opinion that your secondary condition is due to or aggravated by the primary condition.
-The nexus opinion can come from a treating physician, a private doctor or a VA Compensation & Pension Examiner, but it must be from a medical professional.
+This evidence must include a qualified professional’s opinion that your secondary condition is due to or aggravated by the primary condition.
+The nexus opinion can come from a treating physician, a private doctor, or a VA Compensation & Pension Examiner, but it must be from a medical professional.

 A Veterans Disability Benefits Lawyer Can Help You File an Appeal